-- Smile! – Smiling really is contagious, so include a few in your speech.
+- Smile! – Smiling is contagious, so include a few in your speech.
 They not only make your voice sound happier and easier to listen to, but they also convey confidence and let the audience know that you are friendly and approachable.

-- Maintain good posture. – Standing with your shoulders back and your head held high will not only make you look confident, but will also help improve your voice.
+- Maintain good posture. – Standing with your shoulders back and your head held high will not only make you look confident but will also help improve your voice.
 Good posture allows you to breathe in more deeply and out through your abdomen, which will help you clearly project your voice.

 - Do not fear silence. – Silence is a big fear amongst public speakers, but it can actually be used as a confident presentation tool.
 Silent periods give the audience a moment to truly absorb and retain information.
-Additionally, your ability to be comfortable in the momentary silence will make you seem confident with yourself and your subject matter.
+Additionally, your ability to be comfortable in momentary silence will make you seem confident with yourself and your subject matter.

 - Remember to stay hydrated. – It may sound silly, but staying hydrated is a must before a presentation.
-Water helps moisturize your vocal chords and enhances the sound of your voice, so drink up the day before you present.
+Water helps moisturize your vocal cords and enhances the sound of your voice, so drink up the day before you present.

-- Maintain eye contact. – Confident public speakers want to really connect with their audience.
+- Maintain eye contact. – Confident public speakers want to connect with their audience.
 Try to make eye contact with a different audience member during each phrase or sentence.

 Would you like to become a truly confident presenter?
 Our Executive Presentation Skills® program is designed to give participants the confidence they need to deliver an effective presentation to audiences of any size.
 Click here to find a seminar near you!